Bassam Ismail

 DO NOT EXTRACT: anything taught or completed in class today, vague statements like "practice will continue" with no date, learning objectives, anything that already happened.

 And then the instruction that does the heavy lifting: "Be strict.
 When in doubt, mark it as none.
 A parent should only see items they need to act on."
 I run it at a low temperature, because I want the same note to classify the same way every time, not creatively.
 The output is forced JSON: each item carries the source assignment id, a parent-actionable title, an optional date if one is genuinely stated, and an event type from a small fixed set (test, homework, bring_item, project, and so on).
-This is where the school assignment assistant becomes useful: the prompt is less about finding every possible event and more about refusing the ones that do not belong.
+This is where it becomes useful: the prompt is less about finding every possible event and more about refusing the ones that do not belong.

 Marking the absence of events is the real design